-Some historians think the stones were moved using sledges and rollers made out of logs and transferred on to rafts and floated down the river.
-More recently it’s though that the builders used supersized wicker baskets, a combination of ball bearings, long grooved planks and teams of oxen.
+Some historians believe sledges and rollers made of logs moved the stones onto rafts to float down the river.
+More recently it’s thought that the builders used supersized wicker baskets, a combination of ball bearings, long grooved planks and teams of oxen.

 The Stonehenge Summer and Winter Solstice

-On the 20th June every summer, thousands of people from around the world will descend on Stonehenge.
-They’ll watch the longest summer sun rise out of Salisbury Plain and rest perfectly between the stones, filling them with golden light before rising into the sky.
-The placement of the stones perfectly catches the sunlight, so much so, that for centuries some visitors and scientists have believed the theory that Stonehenge is significant because of its position when it comes to the sun.
+On the 20th June every year, thousands of people from around the world descend on Stonehenge to watch the longest summer sunrise.
+The placement of the stones perfectly catches the sunlight, so much so, that for centuries some visitors and scientists believed the theory that Stonehenge is significant because of its position to the sun.

-As mentioned above, although no evidence that the druids had anything to do with Stonehenge actually exists, Stukeley and Aubrey’s theories have been hard to shake, and people continue to visit in the high summer to do yoga, meditate and more provocative activities around the stones.
+As mentioned above, although no evidence that the druids had anything to do with Stonehenge actually exists, Stukeley and Aubrey’s theories have been hard to shake.
+People continue to visit in the high summer to do yoga, meditate and more provocative activities around the stones.

 Almost certainly to do with the weather, more people visit Stonehenge on the summer solstice rather than the winter solstice on 22nd December.
 A December chill isn’t really conducive to taking your clothes off and running around naked now, is it?

 Despite the lack of technology and science at the time, Neolithic farmers and builders would have known that the winter solstice was the shortest day of the year.
-They would have also known that short days are gone and roll on summer nights.
-Things were going to get better, life would get easier and they could think about sowing their next batch of crops.
+They also knew that with the short days gone, things were going to get better.
+Life would get easier, and they could think about sowing their next batch of crops.
 So, a good reason to celebrate and give thanks for the warmer weather to come.

 Want to try and figure out the mystery for yourself?
-It may not come as a surprise to you but we would recommend a tour!
 We offer a range of Stonehenge tours to suit all temperaments and our experienced guides will let you in to all the secrets of the stones as well as even more history.
 Make up your own mind about the mystifying monolith and see why this sacred monument is still so popular throughout the globe.